 Why Do Most Review Response Templates Sound Terrible?

 You know the ones.
 "Thank you for your valuable feedback.
 We strive to provide the best dining experience and are sorry to hear we fell short."
 You've read that response under a hundred different restaurants and bars.
 Your customers have too.
+It’s the blandest thing since unsalted crackers.

 The 7 Templates